charlpcronje/charl-cv.devserv.me/src/README.md

 ### Aug 2004 - Dec 2005    PC Palace           Pretoria

 - I was studying to become a lawyer back then, but to pay for my studies I started working at PC Palace as a techie.
-I've always had an intrest in computors and I knew much o what I knew back then by just playing around at home, constantly reinstalling Windows 95 from 22 Stiffy Disks that I baught on special from CNA's grand opening in Menlyn mall for R20.
+I've always had an interest in computers and I knew much o what I knew back then by just playing around at home, constantly reinstalling Windows 95 from 22 2.5" Disks that I bought on special from CNA's grand opening in Menlyn mall for R20.
 Before the days of owning a CD-ROM and before you could hope to download more than 10MB over an entire weekend.
 - The technical department booked in repairs with an Access database running on the Windows Server 2003.
 The database constantly kicked people out and caused loads of frustration.
 That is when I decided to create my very first website, I did some research and decided on a LAMP Stack, I've got no idea how it happened that I chose Apache, PHP and Mysql.
 It took me about two months and many sleepless nights but I completed the new system for the technical department.
 After that they put me in charge of the company website.
-Then some of the companie's clients also started paying them for developmet until Pageworks offerd me the Lead Web Developer role for 6 times what I was earing at PC Palace.
+Then some of the company's clients also started paying them for development until PageWorks offered me the Lead Web Developer role for 6 times what I was earing at PC Palace.
 That was it, I never looked back.

 #### Tasks & Tech